sinework/african-tales/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
 # African tales, a blog website about African stories

 > This is a Ruby on Rails Capstone project in Microverse's rails curriculum, to build a Ruby on Rails application where people can write articles.
 Find the project description [here](https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561#55d51338627b42bd95d86e2d1e58f105).